-Edmund’s Oast is a blend of a seasonally-focused kitchen, brewery, and bar.
-In a warm, cozy atmosphere, they serve quality, comforting food with wine, beers, and cocktails.
+Edmund’s Oast is a blend of a seasonally focused kitchen, brewery, and bar.
+They serve quality, comforting food with wine, beers, and cocktails in a warm, cozy atmosphere.

 The restaurant has an outdoor courtyard, a covered patio for outdoor seating, and a spacious dining room with a beautiful on-site brewery.
 They have a dynamic and elevated menu, including house-made charcuterie, hearty entrees, bar snacks, small plates, and classic desserts with a modern spin.

 The restaurant serves authentic food that gives guests a memorable dining experience inspired by beverages.
 With around 50 beers on tap and eight brewed on the premises, this place is certainly an ideal stop for beer lovers.
-Even if you’re not into beers, they offer a wide variety of drink options.
+Even if you’re not into beers, they offer various drink options.
 If you plan to visit this place with your group, make your reservations in advance.

 26. Second State Coffee